-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, related-party notes payable, notes payable, accounts payable and accrued expenses.
-The carrying value for all such instruments, except for related-party notes payable, approximates fair value at March 31, 2016 and 2015 due to their short-term nature.
+The Company's financial instruments consist of cash and cash equivalents, accounts receivable, related-party notes payable, accounts payable and accrued expenses.
+The carrying value for all such instruments, except for related-party notes payable, approximates fair value at December 31, 2016 and March 31, 2016 due to their short-term nature.
 The difference between the fair value and recorded values of the related-party notes payable is not significant.

-Cash and Cash Fauivalents
+Cash and Cash Equivalents